 Connecting diaspora communities worldwide.

-High-resolution records of palaces, regalia, and customs.
+High-resolution documentation of palaces, regalia, sacred spaces, oral traditions, and cultural practices.

 To build a space, both physical and digital, where Yoruba people can see themselves, know their history, and carry it forward with pride.
 A home for remembrance and renewal.